jtessman/LittleBrother/README.txt

-LittleBrother is a Linux-based security camera manager, made with gtkmm-2.4 and opencv 3.1.0.
-It was compiled with the cmake-gui, with the flag WITH_GTK on and the flag WITH_GTK_2 off.
-That way it forces the linker to use GTK 3.
-If you get undefined errors when compiling and running, then you do not have all of the libraries that each of these libraries needs.
+LittleBrother is a Linux-based desktop application for monitoring security cameras, and was built with opencv 4.3.0.
+For some god-forsaken reason, it will not work unless you build and install opencv 4.3.0 with BOTH of the flags WITH_GTK and WITH_GTK_2.
+Currently trying to figure out how it can have dependencies from both of these.

 This program uses mutt for email notifications:
 "sudo apt-get install mutt"